Back to Index

 Battery Backup

-Should I get a solar battery for my home?
+Should I get a back-up battery for my home?

-Should I get a solar battery for my home?
+Should I get a back-up battery for my home?

 Batteries can play an important role in solar energy systems, but they are not necessary for most users.
-In fact, 95% of the time, homes with solar panels do not require a battery because they are connected to the grid.
+Homes with solar panels do not require a battery when they are connected to the grid.

 During the day, solar panels generate electricity, and any excess energy is typically sent back to the grid, often resulting in energy credits that reduce your electricity bill (Check out Net Metering).
 At night or during times when solar generation is low, homes can draw power from the grid as needed.

 A battery system allows you to store the excess energy generated by your solar panels during the day and use it when needed, such as at night or during an outage.
-Here are a few key reasons why a battery might be a good fit for some households:
+Here are a few key reasons why a battery might be a good fit for your household:

 1. Power During Outages: In areas that experience frequent or prolonged power outages, having a battery backup ensures that essential appliances like refrigerators, heating systems, or medical devices can continue to function even when the grid is down.
 Without a battery, your solar system alone cannot keep your home powered in these situations.